warroyo/tmc-tap-vcf/README.md

 * sets up Flux for gitops of everything
 * uses TMC opaque secrets as a simple secret provider
 * uses carvel package supply chain to enable AVI l7 ingress for workloads with automated certs
-* intergates package deploys with flux
+* integrates package deploys with flux
 * deploys a sample workload using automated certs and dns provided by the above features

 ## Pre-reqs